-- Best Luxury Hotel in Bozeman – Kimpton Armory Hotel Bozeman
+- Luxury Hotel in Bozeman – Kimpton Armory Hotel Bozeman

-- Best Mid-Range Hotel in Bozeman – The LARK
+- Mid-Range Hotel in Bozeman – The LARK

-- Best Budget Hotel in Bozeman – Baymont by Wyndham Bozeman
+- Budget Hotel in Bozeman – Baymont by Wyndham Bozeman

-- Best Vacation Rental in Bozeman – Mountain View Carriage House
+- Vacation Rental Option in Bozeman – Mountain View Carriage House

-- Best area for budget travelers – Bozeman Yellowstone International Airport
+- For budget travelers – Bozeman Yellowstone International Airport

-- Best area for luxury travelers – Montana State University Area
+- For luxury travelers – Montana State University Area